brendanarnold/py-fortranformat/README.md

 The bulk of the tests are auto generated using Python scripts located in `tests/autogen/generate`.
 The tests were generated as follows ...

 1. Configure `gen_input_tests.py` for your particular FORTRAN compiler
 2. Run the above scripts to generate the `.test` files in the relevant `raw` directory under the `tests/autogen/input` directory.
 These generate, compile and execute hundreds of combinations of edit descriptor in the FORTRAN compiler under test and saves the results in the `.test` files
 3. Repeat for the 'output' tests
 4. Run `build_unittests.py` to generate Python test files based on the generated `.test` files

 ### Running tests

 Make sure that nose tests is installed and run using

-`sh scripts/runtests.sh`
+`make runtests`

 Note some of the Z input edit descriptor tests fail because in FORTRAN they overflow whereas Python can handle arbitrarily large integers

-Some of the F output edit descriptors fail due to precision issues
+Some of the F output edit descriptors fail due to limitations in floating point number representation

 ### Deploying a new package version